 Average expenses for Laparoscopy in Bangalore is approximately Rs.52,500

 Maximum amount to be paid for Laparoscopy in Bangalore rises up to Rs.70,000

 Is Laparoscopy a major surgery or minor surgery?

-Laparoscopy involves a minimally invasive process which involves small incisions on the abdomen.
+Laparoscopy involves a minimally invasive process that involves small incisions on the abdomen.
 This is considered minor surgery.

 What is the eligibility criteria for Laparoscopy?

 You are considered eligible if you have any of the following conditions:

 What is the ineligibility criteria for Laparoscopy?

 - Ascites, etc.

 What are the risks and complications associated with Laparoscopy?